The Pituitary Gland

 Consider this: this endless cycle goes on continually, involving different messages, signals, and hormones.

 The complexity is incredible, and the glands must work as a highly efficient team to get the job done.

 And they need the control center of the pituitary to coordinate this array of assignments.

 The pituitary has two main parts: the front of the gland called the anterior pituitary, and the back of the gland called the posterior pituitary.

 The difference between these parts is simple.
-They release different hormones aimed in various areas of the body.
+They release different hormones aimed at various areas of the body.
 The anterior pituitary releases seven different hormones, while the posterior releases only two.

-Additionally, there is another region of the gland located between the two main parts called the intermediate part, which releases only one hormone.
+Additionally, there is another region of the gland located between the two main parts called the intermediate section, which releases only one hormone.

 Finally, there is the stalk, which is the connecting highway between the pituitary posterior and the hypothalamus gland.

 Hopefully, by now you can appreciate this continual, delicate and precise balance between the hormones of the body.

 The pituitary must continue to function at optimal levels; activity levels must not be excessive or insufficient.